HemadharshiniMurugan/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 2. Split Data: Divide the dataset into training and testing sets.

-3. Vectorize Text: Convert text messages to numerical data using `CountVectorizer`.
+3. Vectorize Text: Convert text messages to numerical data using CountVectorizer.

 4. Train SVM Model: Train an SVM model with a linear kernel on the training set.